grafana/grafana/docs/sources/upgrade-guide/when-to-upgrade/index.md

 **Freeze dates:**

-* Nov.
-25, 2024 to Dec.2, 2024
+- November 25, 2024 - December 2, 2024
-* Dec.
-19, 2024 to Jan.
-2, 2025
+- December 19, 2024 - January 2, 2025

 **Impacted products:**

-* Grafana in Grafana Cloud’s Grafana
+- Grafana in Grafana Cloud’s Grafana
-* Grafana OSS
+- Grafana OSS
-* Grafana Enterprise
+- Grafana Enterprise
-* Grafana query service
+- Grafana query service
-* Multi-tenant data source services
+- Multi-tenant data source services

 During these times, no scheduled releases will be executed.
 However, this does not apply to changes that may be required during the course of an operational or security incident.